MarketSquare/robotframework-style-guide/Resources/horizontal_spacing.md

 ## Separation in Settings Section

-Arguments to settings keywords should be aligned according to the longest keyword added with 4 spaces.
+Arguments to settings should be aligned according to the longest keyword added with 4 spaces.

-Arguments to libraries should be aligned if there are multiple libraries that have arguments on importing.
+Arguments to settings should be aligned if there are multiple libraries that have arguments on importing.

 ```robot
 *** Settings ***